4 days in Switzerland: camping, mountains and cheese

 Where to start 4 days in Switzerland

 We started our stay in Switzerland at the Umbrailpass.
-After that we took the Stelviopass, crossing from Italy into Switzerland.
+After that we took the Stelviopass, the end of our 4 days in Italy, crossing from Italy into Switzerland.
 We had fantastic views and lots of hairpin turns driving down from 2758 meters.
 It was a stunning, first acquaintance with Switzerland.
 We drove down to Santa Maria Val Mustair, a small town where we had breakfast and a short stroll through town.
 Mustair is the most eastern township of Switzerland.

 Parc Naziunal Svizzer